Liucheee/composingproject/notes/day6.md

 ***Currying***
 -

+- Function definition is returned
+- Function no brackets is a definition but with brackets is a call
+- curried_pow returns definition of h
 -

 - Higher-order functions can convert a function that takes multiple arguments into chain of function that takes a single argument